newben420/global_trends_full/README.md

    - The first mentioned country in the event's article.

-5. Emotis uses Angular SSR with Socket.IO to maintain a real-time country-wise dashboard, and other related web pages, with support for localization (8 languges at the time of writing), theming (light/dark), S.E.O, and schema.
+5. GloTrends uses Angular SSR with Socket.IO to maintain a real-time country-wise dashboard, and other related web pages, with support for localization (8 languges at the time of writing), theming (light/dark), S.E.O, and schema.

 ---